Command Line Interface (CLI)

 Custom Commands and Routines

-The command syntax can get verbose in the terminal, so it is recommended that you define routines in the Commands
+The command syntax can get verbose in the terminal, so it is recommended that you define routines in the commands section of Mother's Custom Data.
+We can use a multi-line syntax to make it much more readable:

 [Commands]